Computers

 Quantum computing: Forschungszentrum Jülich and Google announce studies partnership

 Berlin / Mountain View / Jülich, eight July 2019 – Forschungszentrum Jülich and Google associate inside the discipline of quantum computing studies.
-The partnership will encompass joint research and professional training in the fields of quantum technology and quantum algorithms and the mutual use of quantum hardware.
-The German Federal Minister of Economics Peter Altmaier congratulated on the German-American research partnership at some stage in his go to Google’s headquarters in Mountain View, California.
+The partnership will encompass joint research and professional training in quantum technology and quantum algorithms and the mutual use of quantum hardware.
+The German Federal Minister of Economics, Peter Altmaier, congratulated the German-American research partnership at some stage in his go to Google’s headquarters in Mountain View, California.

 Google has been working on the development of quantum processors and quantum algorithms for years.
 Exploring new technology for quantum computer systems is likewise key research attention at Forschungszentrum Jülich.
-The German studies center will function and make publicly handy a European quantum pc with 50 to 100 superconducting qubits, to be evolved inside the EU’s Quantum Flagship Program, a large-scale initiative in the discipline of quantum technology funded on the 1 billion € levels on a 10 years timescale.
+The German studies center will function and make publicly handy a European quantum PC with 50 to 100 superconducting qubits be evolved inside the EU’s Quantum Flagship Program, a large-scale initiative in the discipline of quantum technology funded on the 1 billion € levels on a 1tenyears timescale.

 Johnny J. Hernandez